-Exhibit shall be 24 inches by 48 inches in size.
+Exhibit can include livestock.
 Roads, lanes, trees, fencerows and backdrops may be used to border fields.
-Livestock may be included in the exhibit.
 Buildings are not permitted at this level.

-Level 3: Exhibit a farm scene OR agricultural scene display not to exceed 48 x 48 inches in size.
+Level 3: Exhibit a farm scene OR agricultural scene not to exceed 48 x 48 inches in size.

-Exhibit is open to any type of farm (i.e. farmstead buildings, grain handling equipment, fieldwork or harvesting) OR agricultural scene display.
-An agricultural scene display shall be an agricultural setting of places, businesses, events, etc. except for farmsteads or farm tillage (i.e. livestock auctions, farm equipment dealerships, agricultural education events, field days, etc.).
+Exhibit is open to any type of farm (i.e. farmstead buildings, grain handling equipment, fieldwork or harvesting) OR agricultural scene.
+An agricultural scene shall be an agricultural setting of places, businesses, events, etc. except for farmsteads or farm tillage (i.e. livestock auctions, equipment dealerships, agricultural education events, field days, etc.).